 Paying for Gaucher disease treatment, including insurance co-pays, travel and unexpected out-of-pocket expenses, is a challenge for most families.
 Fortunately, resources exist to help ease your burden.

-The NGF created the National Gaucher Care Foundation to help relieve the financial burden on patients.
-Learn more about the National Gaucher Care Foundation.
+The NGF created the National Gaucher CARE Foundation (NGCF) to help relieve the financial burden on people who have Gaucher disease.
+Learn more about the National Gaucher CARE Foundation and the CARE Programs.

 NeedyMeds is a nonprofit information resource that helps people find assistance affording their medication and related healthcare costs.
 NeedyMeds aims to be a comprehensive source of information on programs that help people with problems paying for medication and healthcare.

 The National Organization for Rare Disorders (NORD) RareCareSM program helps patients get lifesaving or life-sustaining medication they cannot otherwise afford.
 These programs provide: